Who can contest a will?

 If you're considering contesting a will or making a family provision claim, you may wish to:

-1. Gather key documents, including the will itself, any other estate documents, and your own financial records
+1. People often gather documents, including the will itself, any other estate documents, and their own financial records

-2. Identify your relationship to the deceased and how it affects your legal standing
+2. People often identify their relationship to the deceased and how it affects their legal standing

-3. Understand the intestacy rules that would apply if the will is found invalid, so you know what might change
+3. People often seek to understand the intestacy rules that would apply if the will is found invalid, so they know what might change

-4. Write down the reasons you believe a challenge is warranted
+4. People often note the reasons they believe a challenge is warranted

-7. Think about whether informal resolution with other beneficiaries might be possible before legal action
+7. People often consider whether informal resolution with other beneficiaries might be possible before legal action.

-8. Seek professional guidance to evaluate your position and options
+8. People often seek professional guidance to evaluate their position and options.

 How LawConnect can help

-Contesting a will is a significant legal step, and many people need clarity about who can bring a claim, what grounds exist, and whether they have a realistic chance of success.
+Contesting a will is a legal step that people often approach with a need for clarity about who can bring a claim, what grounds exist, and what prospects of success may exist.
 LawConnect provides personalised legal information through our AI legal assistant, which can help you understand general legal concepts, the types of claims available, and the range of options that may be relevant to your situation.

 Our AI can guide you through questions about eligibility and family provision claims, helping you better understand your situation.
 However, only a licensed lawyer can review your specific facts, assess the strength of a potential claim, and provide legal advice tailored to your case.

 If you decide you need professional support, we can connect you with experienced estate lawyers who specialise in will disputes and family provision claims.
-A lawyer can evaluate your position, explain your realistic prospects, discuss strategy, and represent you if proceedings become necessary.
+Lawyers generally can evaluate a person's position, explain realistic prospects, discuss approaches, and provide representation if proceedings become necessary.

 Not sure what to ask?